 While there were some stereotypically nerdy sorts to be found at On-Line Systems, not least among them the aforementioned John Harris, the company as a whole hewed to the standard set by its garrulous work-hard-play-hard founder Ken.
-Like any growing company On-Line Systems had to employ plenty of support personnel in addition to the technical staff: secretaries, warehouse workers, couriers, call-center personal, etc. And anyway, this was the California of the early 1980s, a place where the embers of the hippie era were still being stoked by dedicated diehards who were rather disproportionately represented in the technology sector.
+Like any growing company On-Line Systems had to employ plenty of support personnel in addition to the technical staff: secretaries, warehouse workers, couriers, call-center personnel, etc. And anyway, this was the California of the early 1980s, a place where the embers of the hippie era were still being stoked by dedicated diehards who were rather disproportionately represented in the technology sector.
 There were plenty of parties (many hosted by Ken himself, and held in the On-Line Systems offices), and plenty of drinking and other forms of chemical indulgence.
 From Steven Levy’s Hackers:

 Tuesday night was “Men’s Night,” with Ken out on a drinking excursion.
 Every Wednesday, most of the staff would take the day off to go skiing at Badger Pass in Yosemite.
 On Fridays at noon, On-Line would enact a ritual entitled “Breaking Out the Steel.”
 “Steel” was the clear but potent Steel’s peppermint schnapps which was On-Line Systems’s beverage of choice.
 In company vernacular, a lot of steel would get you “sledged.”